msgilligan/CloudMVC/README.md

 To Do
 ------

+* Anything to speed up loading requests (aka JVM startup)
 * Run development server to allow direct editing of Groovy scripts "mvn gae:run"
 * Use categories or other method to add Gaelyk functions to Groovy controllers
 * Use Spring bean reloading to dynamically reload controllers in development mode
 * Groovy Templates (.gtpl) as Spring MVC views
 * Precompile .gtpl files before deployment
+* Can controllers be lazy loaded?
 * Library available as a jar?
 * Maven archetype?
 * Gaelyk plugin?